Lauer shines as Brewers roll to 10-0 blowout of Phillies

 TRAINER’S ROOM

 García returned to the starting lineup for the first time since Thursday after dealing with leg and back problems.
-He had entered Sunday’s game in a pinch-hitting appearance. … Brewers manager Craig Counsell said he expects C Manny Piña (oblique) to return from the injured list this weekend.
+He had entered Sunday’s game in a pinch-hitting appearance. … Counsell said he expects C Manny Piña (oblique) to return from the injured list this weekend.

 UP NEXT